wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-linux-use-vmaccess-reset-password-or-ssh.md

 ## Use the Azure CLI

 With the Azure CLI, you will be able to use the **azure** command from your command-line interface (Bash, Terminal, Command prompt) to access commands.
-Run **azure vm extension set –help** for detailed extension usage.
+Run **azure vm extension set -help** for detailed extension usage.

 With the Azure CLI, you can do the following tasks: